Github904868699/ROS1/README.md

+## Web UI
+Launch the control page:

+    rosrun webui webui_node.py

+Access `http://<IP>:5000/` from your network browser.
+The page offers buttons labelled X±/Y±/Z± that increment the target position along each axis for both the real robot and the Gazebo simulation.

+Run the MoveIt subscriber so the arm follows the commands:

+    rosrun webui pose_listener.py [_move_group:=<group_name>]

+The node defaults to the `arm` MoveIt planning group used in this workspace.
+If your robot uses a different group name, set the `~move_group` parameter as shown above.

 # This file currently only serves to mark the location of a catkin workspace for tool integration
 ros 下机器人工作空间：roboarm3_ws： 中
 文件夹（1）build和devel由编译生成